 Which Jaw Pain Leads to Headache?

 It is important to pay attention to where you feel TMJ headaches because both sides of your jaw are connected to the temporomandibular joint.
-However, issues on one side more commonly trigger headaches:
+However, issues on one side more commonly trigger headaches:- The right TMJ connects more closely with surrounding nerves and blood vessels.
+Dysfunction here can irritate those tissues leading to headaches.

 - Since most people chew more heavily on their left side, the right joint handles more strain over time.
 This makes it more prone to problems.